 The response we have had to FANTABULOSA! from audiences has been overwhelming – at our first performance of 2019 a woman brought her grandchild to see the show, she came up to us after the performance in tears and said that she wished that we had been around 50 years ago so that some of her friends would still be alive, a lesbian couple returned to see all four of our shows over the weekend with their daughter bringing new friends each time and have since made repeat visits to us in different cities, a Romanian family told us how it spoke to their feelings of being different as immigrants in the UK and that it had changed their opinions on talking to their children about same-sex relationships.
 That is the power of platforming queer work and making us visible in spaces that we are not usually seen, and these are only a handful of examples of the countless moments we share with our audiences.

 But in every festival that continues to not include queer work queer audiences will remain invisible, we will not exist.
 As a sector we have to be proactive about this – if you are not actively working to support marginalised communities, you are working against them.
-In making this show I have had to overcome barriers I did not realise I had placed on myself, I had to give myself permission that as a queer person I was even allowed to make work for young audiences or for outdoor contexts – until this project it had never occurred to me that these were options for me as an artist.
+In making this show I have had to overcome barriers I did not realise had been placed upon me, I had to give myself permission that as a queer person I was even allowed to make work for young audiences or for outdoor contexts – until this project it had never occurred to me that these were options for me as an artist and producer.
 Whether these barriers have existed in reality or not (although I would argue they have) they have stopped me and many of my peers from even considering making outdoor work and as such the sector has developed without us.

 Proper, meaningful inclusion is going to take time, it is going to take effort, and it is going to take active change.
 It will mean bringing new art forms into the outdoor arena, queer work in these spaces will look different, it should look different – we work in different forms, in different aesthetics – queer art comes from DIY cultures, it has its own mechanics, these are integral to it’s success.